rssalessio/torch-rl-learnable-environment/README.md

 The library needs Python 3.7 to run and the following liraries:

-- NumPy, Scikit-learn, Gym, Pydantic, PyTorch
+- NumPy, Scikit-learn, Gym, Pydantic, PyTorch, Mujoco-py
 - Matplotlib to run the example

 ## Example